-If you are unsure which is the negative battery wire and which one is positive, it’s best to leave the connecting to a professional.
+If you are unsure which is the negative battery wire and which one is positive, it’s best to leave the connection to a professional.

-Whether it’s a marine battery cable you are dealing with, a car battery cable that you’re considering, or a truck battery cable you plan on sourcing, the first thing you must understand, to make a right buy is: What size battery cable is right for this application?
+Whether it’s a marine battery cable you are dealing with, a car battery cable that you’re considering, or an automotive cable you plan on sourcing, the first thing you must understand, to make the right buy is: What size battery cable is right for this application?
 Let’s explain what you need to know about the cable sizing process.

-A battery cable powers the onboard electrical systems of a vehicle or device, be it a boat, car, truck or trailer.
+Battery connector cables power the onboard electrical systems of a vehicle or device, be it a boat, car, truck, or trailer.
 The two important things to understand about the size of cable you’ll need to provide you the power required for your application are, firstly, how large is the target requiring power.

 - Length of cable required: When current flows from one end of a cable, as it passes through the length of a cable, it meets resistance – which causes voltage drop.
 Typically, the larger (measured in feet) and thinner (measured in gauge size) the cable is, the more voltage loss you’ll experience.
-To right-size your battery cable wire, you’ll therefore require an understanding of the total length of cable that the current will pass through
+To right-size your car battery extension cable, you’ll therefore require an understanding of the total length of cable that the current will pass through

 Whether it’s a heavy-duty battery cable you require, or something for less intensive purposes, by using a Cable Amperage Capacity Chart, like the one shown above, you’ll ensure that you always choose the right battery cable size.

-Whether you are connecting a 1/0 battery cable to your battery, or installing a new battery using 12v battery wire, the order in which you connect the cables is typically the same: You always connect the positive end first.
+Whether you are connecting a 1/0 battery cable to wire for car battery or installing a new battery using 12v battery wire, the order in which you connect the cables is typically the same: You always connect the positive end first.
 Make sure you attach the positive (red/+) cable to the positive (red/+) metal battery terminal first, and then, use a wrench to tighten the connection.
-Next, do the same with the negative battery cable – black/negative (-) side.
+Next, do the same with the negative battery cables – black/negative (-) side.

 When jump-starting a dead battery using a service craft’s charged battery, the same sequence for connecting the appropriate battery cable color is used.
-For example, if you have a dead boat or other marine craft, here’s how you would connect the marine battery cable:
+For example, if you have a dead boat or other marine craft, here’s how you would connect the autozone battery cables:

 - First, connect the red (positive) jumper cable to the red (positive) terminal on the craft’s dead battery